-- obtain the charterer's consent to us as the new owner: - > obtain the charterer's consent to a new technical manager; - > in some cases, obtain the charterer's consent to a new flag for the vessel; - > arrange for a new crew for the vessel, and where the vessel is on charter, in some cases, the crew must be approved by the charterer; - > replace all hired equipment on board, such as gas cylinders and communication equipment; - > negotiate and enter into new insurance contracts for the vessel through our own insurance brokers; - > register the vessel under a flag state and perform the related inspections in order to obtain new trading certificates from the flag state; - > implement a new planned maintenance program for the vessel; and - > ensure that the new technical manager obtains new certificates for compliance with the safety and vessel security regulations of the flag state.
+- > obtain the charterer's consent to us as the new owner; - > obtain the charterer's consent to a new technical manager; - > in some cases, obtain the charterer's consent to a new flag for the vessel;

+- > arrange for a new crew for the vessel, and where the vessel is on charter, in some cases, the crew must be approved by the charterer; - > replace all hired equipment on board, such as gas cylinders and communication equipment; - negotiate and enter into new insurance contracts for the vessel through our own insurance brokers; - register the vessel under a flag state and perform the related inspections in order to obtain new trading certificates from the flag state; - > implement a new planned maintenance program for the vessel; and - > ensure that the new technical manager obtains new certificates for compliance with the safety and vessel security regulations of the flag state.

 When we charter a vessel pursuant to a long-term time charter agreement with varying rates, we recognize revenue on a straight line basis, equal to the average revenue during the term of the charter.
-We had such varying rates pursuant to our time charter agreements for the Sideris GS, which expired in October 2010, the Aliki, which expired in March 2011 and the Semirio, which expired in May 2011.